-In the above video, I go through the importance of a vertical shin if you or your client has a meniscus tear.
+The above video explains the importance of a vertical shin if your client has a meniscus tear.

 It is a significant clip from the video presentation from Meniscus Tear Solution.

-If you cannot watch or listen to the video above, check out the transcription below.
+Check out the transcription below if you cannot watch or listen to the video above.

 Another important thing is that the meniscus is a secondary stabilizer for the ACL.
 With the hamstrings being activated, it pulls on the knee and creates more compressive forces within that knee.
-And then also that hamstring ends up assisting that ACL when it comes to preventing any anterior translation of that shin.
+And then that hamstring ends up assisting that ACL when preventing any anterior translation of that shin.

-So summarizing things, we want to do exercises that involve a vertical shin because it decreases the flexion range of motion that is happening in that knee, which is good.
+So summarizing things, we want to do exercises involving a vertical shin because it decreases the flexion range of motion in that knee, which is good.
 The more flexion we have, the more stress it puts on that knee joint, which puts less pressure on the patella-femoral joint, which is good.
-And then we’re looking at having a more posterior weight shift to decrease hamstring activation.
-And then to prevent any that weight shifts forward, positive vertical shin, leading to more shear occurring in that knee joint.
+And then, we’re looking at having a more posterior weight shift to decrease hamstring activation.
+And then, to prevent any weight from shifting forward, a positive vertical shin leads to more shear in that knee joint.

-So I hope that makes sense, and I hope I highlighted the importance of that vertical shin, especially when it relates to meniscus tear injury and the exercise side of things.
+So I hope that makes sense, and I hope I highlighted the importance of that vertical shin, especially when it relates to meniscus tear injury and the exercise side.